Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 Is the output filter on TX enough?
 It's >50db at 800MHz and 1.6GHz.

+The LNA doesn't have a current limiter on it.
+It's best to power it with +5V (it will work on +3.3V, but it doesn't perform as well).
+You don't want to put it on the PA power lines, as you may want to power off the PA while still receiving.
+Maybe another current limiter is in order?

 There's a note in the schematic about biasing the 5043 inputs, but I can't find any info on that.
 Need to figure out if that's something that needs to be done.
 I don't really understand the comment, though.